rjferguson21/big-bang/docs/production.md

 ### Use external database service
 For production deployments you must externalize the database service.
 BigBang will pass through the most common value overrides to the Gitlab Package chart.
-Disable the internal postgres by configuring an external database in the BigBang vaules.
+Disable the internal postgres by configuring an external database in the BigBang values.
 ```
 addons:
   gitlab: